Logging is an essential tool in every developer's arsenal. It helps

 log4net.NDC.Pop(); // context ended here

-The framework provides a special conversion term, "%x
+The framework provides a special conversion term, "%x," to display

 <layout type="log4net.Layout.PatternLayout,log4net">